Alpha amylase inhibitor

+They are found in raw plants/herbs such as cinnamon and bacteria (containing the inhibitor acarbose).

 A crystal structure has been determined for tendamistat, the 74-amino acid inhibitor produced by Streptomyces tendae that targets a wide range of mammalian alpha-amylases.
 The binding of tendamistat to alpha-amylase leads to the steric blockage of the active site of the enzyme.
 The crystal structure of tendamistat revealed an immunoglobulin-like fold that could potentially adopt multiple conformations.
 Such molecular flexibility could enable an induced-fit type of binding that would both optimise binding and allow broad target specificity.

+Clinical use

+The intake of a single dose of alpha-amylase inhibitor before a meal containing complex carbohydrates clearly suppresses the glucose spike and may decrease the postprandial hyperglycemia (higher than 140 mg/dL; >7.8 mmol/L) in patients with type II diabetes.
+This ability is observed in the native/raw state of the alpha-amylase inhibitor; however, its consumption inside a meal that undergo heating (baking, frying or cooking/boiling) is expected to blunt its property to decrease the activity of carbohydrate digesting enzymes.

+Formulation

+The benefits of alpha-amylase and alpha-glucosidase inhibitors on health were shown to be stronger when the powder is consumed orally dissolved in water as a beverage in comparison to its intake as ordinary hard gelatin capsules.